Respond to a suspected data breach¶

 Which systems or accounts were affected?

-What data was accessible from those systems?
+What data was accessible from them?

-What is the likely exposure window (from when to when)?
+What is the likely exposure window, from when to when?

 How many people are affected?